AdobeDocs/experience-manager-65.en/help/sites-administering/security-service-users.md

 ## Sling POST Processors and Deleted Pages {#sling-post-processors-and-deleted-pages}

 There are a couple of administrative sessions used in sling POST processor implementations.
 Usually, administrative sessions are used to access nodes that are pending deletion within the POST being processed.
 In consequence, they are no longer available via the request session.
-A node pending deletion may be accessed to disclose metada that otherwise should not be accessible.
+A node pending deletion may be accessed to disclose metadata that otherwise should not be accessible.